xjx0506/dcbot/README.md

 # dcbot
-Use `dicord api` to create bots that do simple tasks
+Use Discord API to create bots that do simple tasks